wp-plugins/limit-posts/readme.txt

 *	Time period can be in seconds, minutes, hours, days, weeks, months or years
 *	Make a limit last forever by specifying 9999 years

-In the next version I'll be adding the ability to specify post status, so you can limit the number of revisions or auto drafts (or whatever you like).
 In a future release I'll also be adding the ability to incorporate this functionality in custom forms.

 == Installation ==